ambuj1211/Privacy_preservation_using_differential_privacy/README.md

 ## Results

-With a noise multiplier of 1.1 and appropriate clipping, the model achieves:
+With a noise multiplier of 4 and appropriate clipping, the model achieves:
 - Good classification accuracy on MNIST
-- Strong differential privacy guarantees (ε < 10)
+- Strong differential privacy guarantees (less ε more private)
 - Significant protection against membership inference attacks
 - Minimal prediction differences when training examples are removed